-Rheumatoid Arthritis Care in IL
+Rheumatoid Arthritis Care

 Rheumatoid arthritis (RA) is the most common form of autoimmune arthritis.
 It is a chronic disease that causes joint pain, stiffness, swelling and decreased movement of the joints.
 Small joints in the hands and feet are most commonly affected.
 Many times patients afflicted with RA report joint stiffness is most common in the morning but gradually improves as the day progresses with gentle joint movement.